Lionello Venturi

-Lionello Venturi (25 April 1885, Modena – 14 August 1961, Rome) was an Italian historian and critic of art.
+Lionello Venturi (25 April 1885 – 14 August 1961) was an Italian historian and critic of art.
 He edited the first catalogue raisonné of Paul Cézanne.
+His son was the historian Franco Venturi.

 Life

-Lionello Venturi was born in 1885, son of art historian Adolfo Venturi.
+Lionello Venturi was born in Modena in 1885, son of art historian Adolfo Venturi.
 He became a specialist in the art of the Italian Renaissance, but was also interested in late 19th and early 20th century art.

-In 1918 he met the financier and collector Riccardo Gualino, and advised him to buy work by Amedeo Modigliani.
+In 1918, he met the financier and collector Riccardo Gualino, and advised him to buy work by Amedeo Modigliani.
 Gualino and Venturi supported Turin painters such as Felice Casorati and the Gruppo di Sei (Group of Six), which included Carlo Levi, Francesco Menzio, Jessie Boswell, Gigi Chessa, Enrico Paolucci and Nicola Galante.

-Venturi was appointed Professor of Art History at the University of Turin in 1919.
+Venturi was appointed professor of art history at the University of Turin in 1919.
 One of his first students there was Mary Pittaluga, who wrote her thesis on Fromentin under Venturi.

-In 1930 Venturi organized a retrospective exhibition of Modigliani's work in Venice based on the paintings owned by Gualino.
+In 1930, Venturi organized a retrospective exhibition of Modigliani's work in Venice based on the paintings owned by Gualino.